Proto-Indo-European homeland: Steppe theory

+Scheme of Indo-European language dispersals from c.
+4000 to 1000 BCE according to the widely held Kurgan hypothesis: Not drawn are Armenian, expanding from Catacomb culture into the South Caucasus.

-The steppe hypothesis seeks to identify the source of the Indo-European language expansion as a succession of migrations from the Pontic–Caspian steppe between the 5th and 3rd millennia BCE.
+The steppe hypothesis seeks to identify the source of the Indo-European language expansion which resulted in a succession of migrations from the Pontic–Caspian steppe between the 5th and 3rd millennia BCE.
 During the early 1980s, a mainstream consensus had emerged among Indo-Europeanists in favour of the "Kurgan hypothesis" (named after the kurgans, burial mounds, of the Eurasian steppes) placing the Indo-European homeland in the Pontic–Caspian steppe of the Chalcolithic.